+ADD MORE HERE

+Figure 1: The distribution of total health care expenditures is displayed four ways: a) full histogram incluing zeros, b) the split between zeros and nonzeros, c) the histogram of just positive values, and d) the histogram of the natural log of positive values.

+Methodology

 The team compared estimation and interpretation of the effect of the change in insurance policy on health care expenditures using OLS and a two-part model; we will be following their two-part model framework in analyzing the simulated data.
 To model these highly skewed expenditures, the team implemented generalized linear models, citing that health economists have increasingly been interested in applying GLMs to health care expenditures since their initial applications in the late 1990’s by Mullahy (1998) and Blough (1999).
 Using a GLM allowed them to address the heteroskedasticity issues inherent in these types of datasets by explicitly modeling heteroskedasticity, as “GLMs allow the variance of the outcome to be a function of its predicted value by the choice of an appropriate distribution family.”Though GLMs are often fit with log link (the natural logarithm of the expected value of the DV modeled as the linear index), the team checked the log link against several other functional form alternatives and found XX.
 The other main modeling challenge, the large proportion of observations with zero expenditures, was handled using a two-part model, first modeling the probability that a person has any health care expenditures with a logit model using the full sample, then estimating a GLM on the subset of observations with positive expenditures.
 The two-part model further allows for separate investigation of any potential effect of covariates on the extensive margin (logit model, if positive expenditure values) and on the intensive margin (GLM, amount of expenditures if any).
 No variables included in one part were excluded from the other.